kaiomagalhaes/blog/en/code_quality_ruby.md

  Enabled: false
 ```

-Besides of showing the code smells it offers a great auto fix system that when used with rails it does really good updates in the code, like turning:
+Besides showing the code smells, it offers a great auto fix system that when used with rails it does a really good update in the code, like turning:

 ```ruby
 def my_attribute